What is a single-family home? A guide for landlords and investors

 • Typically detached from neighboring structures

-Types of Single-Family Homes: Attached vs. Detached
+Types of single-family homes: Attached vs. detached

 A typical single-family rental home with a private yard—popular among long-term tenants.

 Single-family homes tend to attract families and professionals who stay longer, reducing turnover and vacancy costs.
+The average tenant in a single-family rental stays approximately three to four years—significantly longer than typical apartment renters who often move every 12-18 months.

-2. Easier to Manage
+2. Easier to manage

 There are fewer moving parts compared to multifamily units—fewer maintenance calls, fewer lease renewals, and no shared spaces to monitor.
+With a single-family home, you're dealing with one household, one lease agreement, and one set of expectations.

-3. Higher Tenant Quality
+3. Higher tenant quality

 Tenants in single-family homes often treat the property as their own, which can result in less wear and tear.
+When someone rents a house versus an apartment unit, they're more likely to view it as "their home" rather than a temporary living situation.

-4. Strong Demand in Most Markets
+4. Strong demand in most markets

 In many suburban areas, demand for detached rental homes is rising due to limited inventory and shifting renter preferences.
+Several factors drive this sustained demand, making single-family rentals increasingly attractive investments.

 If you own and rent out a single-family home, landlord insurance (also known as rental property insurance) is essential.
 It differs from homeowners insurance, which only covers primary residences.